We are hiring full- and part-time behavior therapists and BCBAs!»

 As he continues to progress in his personal and professional life, Kathy and Bob have been extremely proud to watch their son grow and become independent.

-“I look at my own world, and I’m proud to be married for 46 years to Kathy,” says Bob.
-“We raised eight kids and started our own businesses, Hubbard Swim Family School and Camp Hubbard, that has positively impacted the lives of staff, and students, including those with special needs.”
+“I look at my own world, and I’m proud to be married for 50 years to Kathy,” says Bob.
+“We raised eight kids and started our own businesses 25 years ago, Hubbard Swim Family School and Camp Hubbard, that have positively impacted the lives of staff, and students, including those with special needs.”

 Their desire to assist families with special needs, along with their own positive experiences, has moved them to take their gratitude one step further.